khoadev109/Telegram.Bot.Webhook/README.md

 Following the source code here: https://github.com/TelegramBots/Telegram.Bot.Examples/tree/master/Telegram.Bot.Examples.WebHook but have some changes to adapt the requirement.

-# Setup:
+### Ngrok Setup:
-Ngrok: to create a public URL for webhook to listen for changes from input messages
+Ngrok is used to create a public URL for webhook to listen for changes from input messages.
 Steps:
 - Download https://dashboard.ngrok.com/get-started/setup
 - Unzip ngrok file and run ngrok.exe